Bradley, South Dakota

 Bradley is a town in Clark County, South Dakota, United States.
 The population was 65 at the 2020 census.
+A post office opened in Bradley in 1887.

 Geography

 According to the United States Census Bureau, the town has a total area of 0.25 sqmi, all land.

 History

 Bradley, South Dakota is named after E.R.
 Bradley, who rescued a railroad chief engineer from a brawl in the town.